-Biology teacher Eva Earnest has studied many forms of life, but for her, people and their perspectives may be the most fascinating of all.
+Biology and math teacher Eva Earnest has studied many forms of life, but for her, people and their perspectives may be the most fascinating of all.
 Her curiosity about others is what motivates her work as an EMT, keeps her glued to reality TV shows, and influences her teaching at Commonwealth—where, she says, people "have particularly compelling views of the world."
 Keep reading to get to know this longtime Massachusetts resident, why she loves yard sales, and the topic that made her fall in love with biology.

 Getting to Know You

 My family is from Salem, and I grew up in Brookline.
 I'm very, very pro-Boston sports teams!